The three main standing committees are:

 The Finance Committee is responsible for the management of all matters related to the Council finances and make recommendations to Full Council regularly.
 However, only Full Council can resolve the Precept.
 The committee is responsible for the running of the Council’s businesses operations including the Council Office, allotments, and public domain assets such as Fairhill recreation ground, benches, bus shelters, the bandstand and the Musgrave Monument.
 The committee is responsible for the oversight of all personnel related matters.

-The Planning Committee is responsible for responding to planning applications, and submits responses to the District Council who are the Local Planning Authority.
-They also consider consultation on highways and footpath issues.
+The Planning Committee is responsible for responding to planning applications, and submits responses to Westmorland and Furness Council who are the Local Planning Authority.
+They also consider highways and footpath issues and respond to any consultations in these areas.
 The Committee also oversees the delivery of the Penrith Neighbourhood Development Plan.

 Committees may establish working groups of Councillors.
 Working groups or Task and Finish Groups cannot make decisions on behalf of the Council.
 The groups may research projects and make recommendations back to their parent committee.
 These meetings are informal and governed by terms of reference and close after their work is complete.
 These meetings are not formally minuted.
 Notes of the meeting may be produced.
 Members of the public are not permitted to attend these meetings but on occasion members of the public with specialist knowledge may be invited to participate in a meeting to progress a specific project.

 For further information, please refer to the Council’s Scheme of Delegation in the policies section of this site.

 The Councillors Training Register is currently being updated

 The employees and Members of the Council are seen as being fundamental in all areas of its service delivery and development.
 Accordingly, it is essential that they are all fully trained to carry out their duties as effectively as possible.